ShahanaFarooqui/LAds/README.md

 # Liquidity Ads
-This project can be used to adverstize your node's liquidity to the netwrok and to dual fund channels with lease options.
+This product provides an interface to view, manage and accept liquidity ads available via C-Lightning.

 ## How to run
 1) Clone/pull the repository to your local machine.